 - Tiger Woods, working with a coach to rebuild his swing from the ground up following his first Master’s win, possibly the greatest victory ever in golf.

 - Michael Jordan may have been about the most talented player of all time.
 Still, every observer and Michael himself emphasizes that the real distinguishing factor was that he practiced harder than anyone else and was the most prepared.

 - Sonny Rollins, after (that would be AFTER) achieving stardom as one of the very top saxophone players in the jazz world, took three years off from performing to take his playing to a new level.
 Practicing alone every day on the Williamsburg Bridge in New York City, he blended his notes with the passing traffic, so no one heard his new sound until he felt it was ready.
 His song and album “The Bridge” were instant classics.

 There is a saying in Japanese, “Three years on a rock,” meaning that it takes about three years to deeply learn any subject of substance.

 - When I was at Toyota, there was a saying that one could understand the basic concepts of TPS in three hours, learn to “explain” the basic concepts of TPS in three days, and be proficient in “actualizing the concepts” of TPS in three years.

-- In the engineering and R&D world of Toyota (quite independent from the rest of the company, with even its own separate Human Resource Development Department!), it was commonly stated that, “it takes 10 years to make an engineer.”
+- In Toyota’s engineering and R&D world (entirely independent from the rest of the company, with even its own separate Human Resource Development Department!), it was commonly stated that “it takes 10 years to make an engineer.”

 - For quick reference, Gladwell’s 10,000 hours would ordinarily translate into about four years of essentially full-time effort, or longer if pursued at a more leisurely pace.